 - Once those are installed, we can add the CRAN/Ubuntu repository using a command (instead of editing it into the /etc/apt/sources.list system file).
 After that, add the public key for this repository.
 Then refresh the repositories.

 - Next we need several package that are required for R installation (which requires compilation) and some extraneous packages required by the specific R packages that we’ll load later.
 The wget and nano packages are included for convenience but aren’t really needed.
 The gfortran –version is just a safety check that fortan got installed correctly–it would throw an error if the install didn’t work.
-We will need the hdf5 and mariadb packages for Seurat and cummeRbund, respectively.
-If you don’t want all those packages you can delete some of these.
+We will need the hdf5 and mariadb packages.
+If you don’t want all the packages I listed, you can delete some of these.

 - The last apt-get installs R.